wjbmattingly/vulgata-spacy/README.md

 from vulgata_spacy import vulgata_spacy

 nlp = vulgata_spacy.VulgataSpaCy()

+# By creating the doc, you are leveraging the QUOTE detection model and the EntityRuler
-doc = nlp.create_doc("Deus enim spiritus est. Denique: Nemo scit, inquit, quae sunt in Deo, nisi spiritus qui in ipso est (I Cor.
+doc = nlp.create_doc("""Deus enim spiritus est. Denique: Nemo scit, inquit, quae sunt in Deo, nisi spiritus qui in ipso est (I Cor.
 II, 11).
 Legimus quidem: Quis cognovit sensum Domini, aut quis consiliarius ejus fuit (Rom.
-XI, 34)?")
+XI, 34)?""")

+#The annoy_matcher can pass over the doc object at the sentence level or across
+#only the entities found from the initial pipes.
+The max distance is the furtherst
+# a match can be in the Annoy Index for it to be considered a match to Scripture
 doc = nlp.annoy_matcher(style="sent", max_distance=.50)

 for ent in doc.ents: